Davidevlops/JS-DSA/graph-algorithms.md

 ### What Is a Graph Algorithm?
 Graph algorithms are a set of computational techniques used to solve problems related to graphs, which are data structures consisting of nodes (also called vertices) and edges (connections between nodes).
 I understanding graph datastrutures kindly refer to ().
 Graph algorithms are used to help analyze and process graphs in areas like networking, social media, search engines, and more.

-### Common Types of Graph Algorithms
+### Common categories of Graph Algorithms
 - Graph Traversal Algorithms
 - Pathfinding Algorithms
 - Connectivity & Optimization Algorithms

 Graph Traversal: These are the foundational exploration algorithms.
 Their primary purpose is to visit all the nodes and edges in a graph in a systematic, orderly fashion.
 Traversal is almost always the first step in understanding a graph's structure.
+Graph traversal are divided